netscaler/cloud-native-getting-started/README.md

 6. Deploy the CPX for hotdrink, colddrink and guestbook microservices using following commands,
 ```
-Prereusites:
+Pre-Requsites:
 Get the imagePullSecrets
 citrix cpx images requires "image pull secrets" to download the image.
-For secret, raise a query.
+For secret, raise a request to Citrix Slack.

 Update the Secret
-Update the ".dockerconfigjson" field under secret in citrix-k8s-cpx-ingress.yml
+Update the ".dockerconfigjson" field under secret in cpx.yml
 ```

 ```